dotink/flourish-text/docs/classes/Dotink/Flourish/Text.md

 # Text
 ## Provides internationlization and transformation support for strings

-_Copyright (c) 2007-2011 Will Bond, others_.
+_Copyright (c) 2007-2015 Will Bond, Matthew J. Sahagian, others_.
-_Please see the LICENSE file at the root of this distribution_
+_Please reference the LICENSE.md file at the root of this distribution_

 #### Namespace